szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1671:** Make The Eyes of Truth add a bonus to Detect illusions and Find Traps

 I decided to take the name of the item more seriously.
 And let's face it, this item is always an automatic sell.
-In this state, at least it has some use for Fighter/Thieves or Cleric/Thieves.
+In this state, at least it has some use for Fighter/Thieves or Cleric/Thieves. +10% bonus to both skills

 **Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters and Shadowdancers

 It seems obvious that both the Stalker and Bounty Hunter "professions" align with each other, stalking prey and hunting for a bounty.
 Shadowdancers are masters of stealth via innate shadow magic, so I don't think it's far-fetched either.
-Both Stalker-only benefits apply, including the enhanced backstab.
+Both Stalker-only benefits apply, including the enhanced backstab multiplier.

 **Component 1673** Make Blessed Bracers more powerful

 This makes the bracers far more worth the trouble for paladins.
-Instead of just letting you cast Resurrection and Heal Critical Wounds, and +10 HP:
+Instead of just letting you cast Resurrection and Heal Critical Wounds, and give you +10 HP:

 - You can cast Resurrection once per day
 - You can cast Heal once per day (instantly cast)